IkigaiLabsETH/satoshis/GROK420.md

 # What's New: July 2024

-- **Hallucination Prevention (July 2024):** Grok 4 now features a robust anti-hallucination system.
-The system prompt enforces strict truthfulness, never allows made-up facts, and requires live data for all claims.
-A new `verify_fact` tool is integrated, which checks any factual claim against live APIs and web search, returning a confidence level and explicit recommendations.
+- **Hallucination Prevention (July 2024):** Both Grok 4 and Satoshi AI now feature robust anti-hallucination systems.
+The system prompts enforce strict truthfulness, never allow made-up facts, and require live data for all claims.
+A new `verify_fact` tool is integrated into both systems, which checks any factual claim against live APIs and web search, returning a confidence level and explicit recommendations.
 All responses are now verified or clearly disclaim uncertainty.
-This eliminates hallucinations and ensures only accurate, source-backed information is provided.
+This eliminates hallucinations and ensures only accurate, source-backed information is provided across all AI interactions.

 ---